 We’re thinking about you and your new home.

-So here’s a detailed house move checklist.
+So here’s a detailed moving house checklist.
 We’ve broken it down into simple week-by-week steps to keep you on track.

 Let’s get moving, shall we?